s-pehlivan/DailyRecords/README.md

 ## Usage
-To create a category for different types of entries, go to the Core Data file 'DailyRecords,' create a new entity called 'Category' and set a new relationship with the existing category 'Record.'
+To create a category for different types of entries, go to the Core Data file 'DailyRecords,' create a new entity called 'Category' and set a new relationship with the existing entity 'Record.'

 ## Project Status